reintroducing/generator-threshold/README.md

 ### Spritesheets
 The spritesheets get generated every time you run Gulp (or manually run the `sprites` task).
 Usage is as follows:

-1. The first time you generate sprites you'll have to import two Sass files into `/sass/_base.scss`:
+1. The first time you generate sprites you'll have to import the mixin into `/sass/_base.scss`:
-  * @import "sprites/sprites-1x";
-  * @import "sprites/sprites-2x";
+  * @import "mixins/sprite";
   * *You only have to do this once.*
+1.

 ## Roadmap
 * Fill out ES5 and ES6 boilerplates for all included JS frameworks